data-integrations/database-delta-plugins/mysql-delta-plugins/docs/mysql-cdcSource.md

 Setting up JDBC Driver
 -----------
-In order to set up JDBC driver, just need to upload downloaded MySQL JDBC driver jar and config like this:
+In order to set up JDBC driver, just need to upload downloaded MySQL JDBC driver jar and configure it like this:
 ```
 Name: DriverName
 Class name: com.mysql.cj.jdbc.Driver